Magnesium Characteristics, Properties, and Applications

 High strength and corrosion resistance are critical to aerospace alloys, as well as helicopter and race car gearboxes, many of which rely on magnesium alloys.

-Magnesium alloys are also used in other industries where light weight is crucial, such as in chainsaws and machinery parts, and in sporting goods like baseball bats and fishing reels.
+Magnesium alloys are also used in other industries where lightweight, sturdy alloy applications are crucial, such as in chainsaws and machinery parts, and in sporting goods like baseball bats and fishing reels.

 Alone, magnesium metal can be used as a desulpherizer in iron and steel production, as a deoxidizer in the thermal reduction of titanium, zirconium, and hafnium, and as a nodularizer in the production of nodular cast iron.